Skip to content

 Problem (Back to top)

-• alkaline hydrolysis, which uses water and alkaline chemicals, and heat, to break down a body into a sterile liquid and bone fragments
+• alkaline hydrolysis, which uses water and alkaline chemicals, and heat, to break down a body into a liquid and bone fragments

 • human composting, which involves keeping a body in a controlled environment so that remains are broken down into soil much more quickly than in a burial.